-The CFA735-xxx-KT is a CFA735-xxx-KR with a CFA-RS232 level translator board attached.
-The CFA735-xxx-KT is the correct choice for an embedded controller or host system has a "real" RS232 serial port (-5v to +5v "Full Swing" serial interface) available.
+The CFA735-xxx-KT is a CFA735-xxx-KR with a CFA-RS232 level translator board attached and the USB jumper configured for full-swing.
+The CFA735-xxx-KT is the correct choice for an embedded controller or host system with a "real" RS232 serial port (-5v to +5v "Full Swing" serial interface) available.